DanielGausi/Nemp/readme.txt

    Nemp does not need to be installed.
 As a tool on an external disk it is

-   immediately ready for use on any computer - including the media library
+   immediately ready for use on any computer - including the media library.

-   Nemp can record webstreams (mp3 and aac only) and cut them automatically
+   Nemp can record webstreams (mp3 and aac only) and cut them automatically.